WebAhead7/PUZZLE/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Ok!
 What’s up sweetie?!

-1) Choose play
+1) Click on "Play" buttum to start play the puzzle.
-2) Choose the preferred level
+2) In the main screen choose a "level" that you prefer from easy to hard.
-3) Choose the preferred image
+3) click on "options" to choose an image that you prefer to paly with.
-4) Click sit
+4) click on "Help" if you need more info about the game.
-5) navigate to the right corner and drag the pixels to the right place in the middle block
+5) navigate to the right corner and drag the pixels to the right place in the middle block.

 <!-- CONTACT -->
 ## Contact